What’s a “superager” and what does it have to do with solo travel?

 - Inject hope into your worldview.
 If your worldview is being affected negatively by news reports, then it’s definitely time to travel.
 Travel solo and meet more people than you would otherwise.
 They will almost always be good people because the majority of us share similar values and desires for our lives, children, and communities.
 See how the world really is rather than how it is presented.
 Read: Solo Travel: Go to Dance

 - Encourage your curiosity.
 When traveling solo you can follow your own interests, go down paths that companions may think boring, talk to people that others wouldn’t.
 Allow your curiosity to take flight.
 It is a youthful trait.

 - Meet people of all ages and learn.
 By traveling solo, we meet more new people than we do at home or when traveling with a companion.
 Stretch your perspectives by learning from people of different generations, especially those younger than you.
 Read: “So, like, you’ve had botox, right?”

 - Get back your childlike sense of wonder.
 Children know immediately what they like and what they don’t like.
 They are not cynical.
 They easily get caught up in the wonder of what’s before them.
 Be alone and allow that trait to emerge once again.
 Read Travel with the Wit of an Adult and the Wonder of a Child

 - Return and share the youthful, adventurous you.
-Being adventurous (in this case, traveling solo) is often related with youth.
-You may find that family, friends and co-workers see you as being younger when you return from a solo trip than when you left.
+Being adventurous (in this case, traveling solo) is often related to youth.
+You may find that family, friends, and co-workers see you as being younger when you return from a solo trip than when you left.
 This, naturally, will affect how you see yourself.